okg21/coup/README.md

 2. Put all players into the players list and create the game object.
 3. Run python3 game.py

+**Running the UI Overlay:**
+1. Install the required dependencies: `pip install -r requirements.txt`
+2. Start the Flask server: `python server.py`
+3. Open your browser and navigate to `http://localhost:5000`
+4. Use the UI to set up players and watch the game in a nice viewing experience

 **Model Files Format:**
 "{number of players}-{number of episodes trained on}-{types of opponents}"